HR-Ninja/hecs/README.md

 - ✅ Lazy, on-demand component memory allocation
 - ✅ Fast SoA layout for cache efficiency
 - ✅ Bitmask-based component querying
-- ✅ Component memory automatically freed when no longer in use
 - ✅ Fits in a single header file

 ## Usage